-This repo contains the source code to help you get familiar with Azure IoT using the Microsoft IoT Pack for Raspberry Pi 3 Starter Kit.
-You will find the lesson-based tutorials on Azure.com.
+This repo contains the source code to help you get started with Azure IoT using the Microsoft IoT Pack for Raspberry Pi 3 Starter Kit.
+You will find the full tutorial on Docs.microsoft.com.

 Set up your Pi